Ohio HVAC License: How to Get Certified as an HVAC Contractor in OH

 - Adding or removing the hoses and gauges from an appliance to measure its pressure

-- Any other activity that may involve exposing the byproducts from refrigeration
+- Any other activity that may involve exposing the byproducts of refrigeration

 Types of HVAC licenses in Ohio